Muskrat Love: Release and reception

 Purportedly there were no plans to issue a third single off Song of Joy following the Top Ten success of "Lonely Night (Angel Face)" and "Shop Around"; however, A&M Records decided to issue "Muskrat Love" as a single after WISM, a Madison, Wisconsin radio station that had been airing the album cut, reported phenomenal listener response to the song in September 1976.
-Captain & Tennille's "Muskrat Love" reached a number 4 Hot 100 peak that December, and number 2 on Cash Box.
+Captain & Tennille's "Muskrat Love" reached a number 4 Hot 100 peak that December and number 2 on Cash Box.
 It became their biggest Easy Listening chart hit, spending four non-consecutive weeks at number 1.
 It also reached number one on the Canadian pop singles chart.
 It did not chart outside North America except in Australia, where it became a minor hit (#65).

 Based on the Captain & Tennille version, "Muskrat Love" has become a staple on "worst song" lists, including a 2006 poll by CNN.com.
 Gerry Beckley of America cited "Muskrat Love" as "a fine example of where the closer you go back to the original seed, the nicer it is.
 Ours was once removed, and the Captain & Tennille's was even more removed."
 In a 2001 interview with Reno News & Review, Toni Tennille said of Captain & Tennille's "Muskrat Love": "I don’t know why people are so polarized about this tune.
 People either love it or they loathe it."

 The song was also featured in "The Annotated History of American Muskrat," a 2014 production of the Circuit Theatre Company in Boston, Massachusetts.
 It appears in the 2013 film Anchorman 2: The Legend Continues.

+Starting in 2023, as Elon Musk became the World's Richest Man and the frequent butt of jokes, Harry Shearer created a "Musk Love" recurring segment to his Le Show.
+Shearer used the musical break from Captain & Tennille version for its theme, introduced by clipping the "rat" from the chorus.